From bikini to burqa, people of all lifestyles sprawl on the golden sands of Tel Aviv’s beaches.

 I’m not sure when this started, but different parts of the Tel Aviv beach got designated for different activities, or ended up having some special characteristic.

-Starting from Jaffa on the south end, and going up north all the way to Herzlia, you’ll find:
+Starting from Jaffa at the south end, and going up north all the way to Herzlia, you’ll find:

 Live and let live.
 Beautiful.